-- One hundred fifty thousand euros (€ 150 000) Award for the International Senior award:
+- One hundred twenty thousand euros (€ 120 000) Award for each of the two (2) International award

-- Seventy five thousand euros (€ 75 000) Award for each of the two (2) National Junior awards (the candidates should not be more than forty five (45) years old on 1-7-2017 and should work in France):
+- Eighty thousand euros (€ 80 000) Award for each of the two (2) National Junior awards (the candidates must be must be under 46 years old on 31st December 2017 and should work in France)

 Article 3: Eligibility - Application form